nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Clearing all persons : `clear person`

-Deletes all entries from the address book.
+You can delete all person entries from the address book.

 **Format**: `clear person`